zerhogie/zerhogie/README.md

 # Hi, I'm Zerhogie 👋

-Everybody can feel advancing tecnology, my goal is to be able for say that I created a part of this.
+Everybody can feel the advancement of technology.
+My goal is to be able to say that I contributed to this progress.

 <!--
 **zerhogie/zerhogie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.